-'Justification' pact marked with eye on new divisions
+'Justification' pact marked with eye on new divisions: An ecumenical milestone

 With embraces, hymns and common prayer, Catholic, Lutheran and Methodist leaders recalled joyfully the pact made a decade ago that ended a centuries-old division over a key church doctrine.
 Vows were made at a Chicago service to seek greater unity—even as a Catholic archbishop noted a new challenge to unity posed by diverging views on sexuality.